 The United Fresh Start Foundation is focused exclusively on increasing children’s access to fresh fruits and vegetables and inspiring the next generation to “choose fresh” whenever, and wherever, eating their next snack or meal.
 Working with the produce industry, local non-profits and allied businesses, the United Fresh Start Foundation is committed to helping today’s youth to achieve the public health goal of making half their plate fruits and vegetables in order to live longer and healthier lives.
 For a short video about the benefits of school salad bars and how you can get involved, click here.

-And remember, in order to ensure your kids actually make the right healthy choices at school during lunch time, they have to eating healthy foods at home too.
+And remember, in order to ensure your kids actually make the right healthy choices at school during lunch time, they have to be eating healthy foods at home too.
 Whether you are giving your children raw veggies with ranch dressing, or roasting vegetables or whatever, give them fresh fruits and vegetables.
 At every meal.

 And then, I simply mix in fresh produce like cherry tomatoes, carrots, shredded red cabbage and oranges.
 I’m a big believer that kids (and adults) eat with their eyes so make it colorful, fresh and pretty!
+This Power Pasta Salad is definitely all of the above.

 - ½ lb. rotini pasta